hblakely/hblakely/README.md

 -------------------------------------
 #### HIATUS ####
   Crohn's disease paused my activity with VRC starting April 1st, 2021.
 Since then, a variety of medications have been tested until we finally found one that worked.
-With effectuive new medication, and a life-saving surgery, I have been making a miraculous recovery.
+With effective new medication, and a life-saving surgery, I have been making a miraculous recovery.
 Instead of immediately returning to work after experiencing positive results, I've been taking time to recover fully and get myself back up to speed technologically.